blab/zika-usvi/data/phylo-glm/README.md

 2) All `tsv` files that are not pairwise, are collated within a single dataframe by left-joining on `indexed-countries-45.tsv`.
 This allows filtering out of countries that are not included in the analysis.

 3) Make pairwise-format `tsv` files from the non-pairwise data by assigning either the origin value to the destination value to all origin-destination pairs.
+These `tsv` files are the input files for making the predictor matrices.
+They are stored in the [`origin-destin-tsv` directory](origin-destin-tsv/).

 4) Import all origin-destination pair data from each of the `tsv` files, then make flattened matrices. _Note that matrix indexing for GLM predictor matrices is unique.
 We've accounted for this in our code_.